bradp/bradparbs.com/content/projects/index.md

 -   [Logout Roulette](https://wordpress.org/plugins/logout-roulette/) - Are you ready to try your luck?.
 -   [Forced Emoji](https://github.com/bradp/forced-emoji) - randomly forces emoji into your content where it can.
 -   [See more at WordPress.org →](https://profiles.wordpress.org/bradparbs/)

-## Websites

--   ⛄️ [Is it snowing in Milwaukee?](https://isitsnowinginmilwaukee.com/) - Is it snowing in Milwaukee right now?
--   😺️ [sax.cat](https://sax.cat/) - We all need a little sax in our life.
--   💝️ [Gifsb.in](https://gifsb.in/) - My collection of gifs for everyday use.
--   🔞️ [butts.tech](https://butts.tech/) - when you need an ascii butt.
--	🐕️ [Random Nature Cams](https://brrad.com/cam) - Random nature cams, perfect for a Raspberry Pi in Kiosk mode.
--	💰️ [brad.cash](https://brad.cash) - You can send me money.

 ## Talks & Slides